PART 1, General Information

 PART 1, GENERAL INFORMATION

-RIO DE JANEIRO Impossible to be missed the Christ Redeemer statue and Sugar Loaf mountain.
+Impossible to be missed are the Christ Redeemer statue and Sugar Loaf mountain.

 Rio is considered one of the most naturally beautiful cities in the world.
 World famous Copacabana beach, a must is to board a cable car to climb up Sugar Loaf Mountain, rising 396 meters (1,300 feet) above the harbor, delivering incredible panoramic views.
 Visit Santa Teresa district.
 The neighbourhood is located on Morro do Desterro (Exile Hill), which during the 18th Century served as a convent.
 The hill is in the heart of the city and has been well-maintained in order to preserve aspects of Old Rio where artists and bohemians flock for its architectural and cultural charm.
 Old fashioned cable cars manoeuvre the narrow streets and are considered one of the city’s historical heritages.
 We camped just outside the Marina del Gloria right on the beach and loved the nightlife at the marina.